This Latin Braised Chicken Drumsticks are made with drumsticks, red onions, garlic, celery, broth, tomatoes, limes, and cilantro.

 - Add olive oil in a large saucepan on medium high heat.
 When oil is hot, add the chicken and brown for 4 minutes on each side.
 Remove the chicken and set aside on a plate.

 - In the same pan, add more oil if needed.
 Add the onion, garlic, celery and salt and cook for 4 minutes.
 Add the diced tomato, oregano, chicken broth and salt and pepper.
-Stir, reduce heat to low heat, and cook for 1 hour and a half.
+Stir, reduce heat to low heat, and cook for an hour.

 - When the chicken is ready, squeeze half a lime into the sauce and stir.
 Garnish with cilantro.